kevingomes17/ios-swift-soup-chef/README.md

 Before you can run Soup Chef on your iPhone, you need to:

-1. Set the app group name for the app and intent app extension targets to a valid name.
+1. Set the app group name for the SoupChef, SoupChefIntents, SoupChefWatch Extension, and SoupChefIntentsWatch targets to a valid name.
 For more information on app groups, see [Configure app groups](https://help.apple.com/xcode/mac/current/#/dev8dd3880fe).
 2. Change `AppGroup` value in [`UserDefaults+DataSource.swift`](x-source-tag://app_group) to match your app group name.

 ## Project Structure